guardian/riff-raff/magenta-lib/docs/magenta-lib/howto/make-deployable.md

 * Type:

   The type of package.
-The various package types define what the deployable actions are for this package.
-For example the jetty-webapp type, we block the container, copy the files, restart the container, test the ports, test a set of urls and unblock.
+The various deployment types define what the deployable actions are for this package.
+For example the `jetty-webapp` type, we block the container, copy the files, restart the container, test the ports, test a set of urls and unblock.

 * Data:

   Overridable data for the package-type.
-Each package type might have specific data, for example, at the guardian we might run multiple jetty-webapp instances on the same server, and so the packages can override the port that it expects the server to be listening on when it has finished restarting.
+Each deployment type might have specific data, for example, at the guardian we might run multiple jetty-webapp instances on the same server, and so the packages can override the port that it expects the server to be listening on when it has finished restarting.